Teamwork Graph CLI example prompts and workflows

 Ask natural language questions and get instant answers from across your Atlassian workspace.
 This page lists example prompts you can try and multi-step workflows your agent can handle with Teamwork Graph (TWG) CLI.
 These are starting points — your agent understands natural language, so you don't need to use the exact wording.

-TWG CLI capabilities are currently free to use during the Early Access Program (EAP), unless otherwise stated.
+TWG CLI is currently free to use.
 In the future, some features may become paid offerings.
-If this changes, you’ll receive advance notice.
+If this changes, you'll receive advance notice.

 Ask your agent across multiple apps